MillionIntegrals/vel/README.md

-# waterboy
+# Vel

-My goal is to establish a Rails-like convention-over-configuration opinionated set of tools streamlining research and development of deep learning models.
+This repository is my project to bring **velocity** to deep-learning research, by providing tried and tested large pool of prebuilt components that are known to be working well together.

-This library is a collection of modular components, which you can combine together freely.
+I would like to minimize time to market of new projects, ease experimentation and provide bits of experiment management to bring some order to the data science workflow.

-In a rare case it's not supported directly, a little bit of glue code should do the trick.
+Ideally, for most applications it should be enough to write a config file wiring existing components together.

-I would like to minimize time to market of new projects, ease experimentation and provide bits of experiment management to bring some order to an already noisy data science workflow.
+If that's not the case writing bits of custom code shouldn't be unnecessarily complex.

 This repository is still in an early stage of that journey but it will grow as I'll be putting some work into it.